panoply/rollup-plugin-dep-inject/readme.md

 A rollup plugin that will use your external defined modules and inject their [unpkg](unpkg.io) CDN equivalents as script tags into a custom defined entry `index` file.
 The benifits here are that Rollup will skip bundling heavy dependencies that you might be using, which in turn will speed up your bundle times.

 ### Why not just code split?
 You can, but even with code splitting, Rollup is still processing your dependencies.
-This plugin will be exceptionally helpful when in development.
+This plugin will be exceptionally helpful when you're working on a web project that uses a large amount of external depenedencies.

 ### Install
 `yarn add rollup-plugin-dep-inject --dev`